 Ethnography (access from 2000-present) is an international and interdisciplinary journal for the ethnographic study of social and cultural change.
 Bridging the chasm between sociology and anthropology, it is the leading network for dialogical exchanges between monadic ethnographers and those from all disciplines involved and interested in ethnography and society.
 It seeks to promote embedded research that fuses close-up observation, rigorous theory and social critique.

-ethnos (access from 1997-present) is a peer-reviewed journal, which publishes original papers promoting theoretical, methodological and empirical developments in the discipline of socio-cultural anthropology. ethnos provides a forum where a wide variety of different anthropologies can gather together and enter into critical exchange.
+Ethnos (access from 1997-present) is a peer-reviewed journal, which publishes original papers promoting theoretical, methodological and empirical developments in the discipline of socio-cultural anthropology. ethnos provides a forum where a wide variety of different anthropologies can gather together and enter into critical exchange.

 Journal of Anthropological Research (access from 1973-present) publishes diverse, high-quality, peer-reviewed articles on anthropological research of substance and broad significance, as well as about 100–120 timely book reviews annually.
 The journal reaches out to anthropologists of all specialties and theoretical perspectives both in the United States and around the world, with special emphasis given to the detailed presentation and rigorous analysis of primary research.
 JAR's articles are problem-oriented, theoretically contextualized, and of general interest; the journal does not publish short, purely descriptive reports.

 Journal for Undergraduate Ethnography is an online publication for undergraduate academic writing.
 The JUE seeks to publish original ethnographic research by undergraduate students working in a variety of disciplines.
 Their goal is to bring readers insights into subcultures, practices, and social institutions.
-We expect crossovers with anthropology, sociology, urban studies, and area studies, as well as programs in education, design, or management.
+The editors expect crossovers with anthropology, sociology, urban studies, and area studies, as well as programs in education, design, or management.

 American Antiquity (access from 1935-present) is a peer-reviewed, quarterly journal and is considered the premier journal of North American archaeology, devoted to the archaeology of the Americas, method and theory pertinent to the study of archaeology, and closely related subjects.